From clones to cm-monoids: Clone algebras

 \section{Clone algebras}

-In this self-contained section, we recall from \cite{BS22} the definition of a \emph{clone algebra} ($\mathsf{CA}$) as a more canonical algebraic account of clones using standard one-sorted algebras.
-We also summarize the precise relationship between clone algebras and abstract clones.
+In this section, we recall from \cite{BS22} the definition of a \emph{clone algebra} as a more canonical algebraic account of clones using standard one-sorted algebras, and we study the relationship between clone algebras and abstract clones.
+In particular, we revisit and refine the analysis of such relationships, adapting and extending previous approaches in light of our framework.
+Moreover, we show that every lambda abstraction algebra \cite{PS93} is a clone algebra.

-The finitary type of clone algebras contains a countable infinite family of nullary operators $\e_n$ ($n\geq 0$) and, for each $n\geq 0$, an operator $q_n$ of arity $n+1$.
+The finitary type of clone algebras contains a countably infinite family of nullary operators $\e_n$ ($n\geq 0$) and, for each $n\geq 0$, an operator $q_n$ of arity $n+1$.

 Throughout this paper, whenever we write $q_n(x,\mathbf y)$, it is implicitly assumed that $\mathbf y=y_0,\dots,y_{n-1}$ is a sequence of length $n$.